-Six workflow templates are added upon the installation of Workflow.
-You can add more workflows from templates, or start a blank workflow.
+Six workflow definition templates are added upon the installation of Workflow.
+You can add more workflow definitions from templates, or start a blank workflow definition.

-To add a workflow template, click from the control menu panel and select From Template> [category]>[template].
+To add a workflow definition template, click from the control menu panel and select From Template> [category]>[template].

 Edit a workflow